-\begin{remark} There is a potential for confusion of terminology: note that a left final or right initial fibration is not necessarily a final or initial functor.
-For instance, every functor $\cE\ra \ast$ to the terminal category is both a left final and right initial fibration, but $\cE \ra \ast$ is final or initial if and only if the classifying space $\sB\cE$ is contractible.\end{remark}
+\begin{remark} There is a potential for confusion of terminology: note that a left-final or right-initial fibration is not necessarily a final or initial functor.
+For instance, every functor $\cE\ra \ast$ to the terminal category is both a left-final and right-initial fibration, but $\cE \ra \ast$ is final or initial if and only if the classifying space $\sB\cE$ is contractible.\end{remark}

-The following is a salient property of left final, and right initial, fibrations.
+The following is a salient property of left-final, and right-initial, fibrations.

 \begin{prop} Let